 - Para los Demandados: ¿Puedo evitar que el público vea información sobre mi persona en un caso de orden de paz o de protección? (pdf) [Word]

-If your case meets certain conditions, you may be able to ask the court to expunge the criminal record.
-Expungement completely removes a criminal record from public view.
+If your case meets certain conditions, you may be able to ask the court to expunge the criminal record or juvenile record.
+Expungement completely removes a criminal record or juvenile record from public view.
 Expunged information will not show up in background checks.
 You are not legally required to tell employers about an expunged record.
 Make sure you keep copies of all the expungement documents and the expungement order.

-See the following publication for detailed information on how to request an expungement.
+See the following publication for detailed information on how to request expungement of an adult record:

 - Expungement of Juvenile Records (pdf) [Text]